-To prevent device failure, do not start the Impella 5.5 Catheter until the placement quidewire has been removed.

-Do NOT remove the Impella 5.5 Catheter over the length of the placement guidewire.

 - 14. Remove the guidewire. - 15.
 Place a soft-jawed clamp at the anastomosis and remove the silicone plug. - 16.
-Trim any excess graft and slide the repositioning sheath into position.

-- 17. Using a heavy silk tie or umbilical tape, secure the graft around the blue hub of the repositioning sheath. - 18.
+Trim any excess graft and slide the repositioning sheath into position. - 17.
+Using a heavy silk tie or umbilical tape, secure the graft around the blue hub of the repositioning sheath. - 18.
 Close the wound over the trimmed graft with the end of the blue suture hub clearly visible.
-The steering catheter for the Impella 5.5 can be manipulated if needed. - 19.
-If there is slack in the catheter, follow steps a-d below. - a) Pull the catheter back until an aortic waveform is present on the placement screen. - b) When the aortic waveform is present, pull the catheter back an additional 3cm for Impella 5.5 with SmartAssist.
-(The distance between adjacent markings on the catheter is 1 cm.) - c) Pull the yellow pin from the catheter anchor to secure the catheter in place.
-Discard the yellow pin. - d) The catheter should now be positioned correctly. - 20.
+The steering catheter for the Impella 5.5 can be manipulated if needed by unsecuring the repositioning unit and moving the catheter in or out. - 19.
 Extend the sterile sleeve.
-One end is pre-attached to the repositioning hub.
-Attach the other to the catheter.
+Attach one end to the blue suture hub and anchor the other to the catheter.

-DIRECT AORTIC INSERTION WITH AXILLARY INTRODUCER
+DIRECT AORTIC INSERTION